vapor/vapor/README.md

 ## 💙 Code of Conduct

 Our goal is to create a safe and empowering environment for anyone who decides to use or contribute to Vapor.
-Please help us make the community a better place by abiding to this [Code of Conduct](https://github.com/qutheory/vapor/blob/master/CODE_OF_CONDUCT.md) during your interactions relating to this project.
+Please help us make the community a better place by abiding to this [Code of Conduct](https://github.com/qutheory/vapor/blob/master/CODE_OF_CONDUCT.md) during your interactions surrounding this project.

 ## ⚙ Compatibility